 Festive!
 Perfect for holiday dinners, right?
 Here’s the recipe…

-INGREDIENTS 1 cup hot freshly brewed coffee
+1 cup hot freshly brewed coffee

 ½ cup plus 1 tablespoon sugar